 The Utility network connects all data centres globally and is useful for quick communication between Cloud Servers for example during initial deployment and bootstrapping.
 For production implementations, we recommend using SDN private networks.

 Utility network interfaces provide 1 Gbit/s link speeds.

 Utility network is provided free of charge to all Cloud Servers and data transfer within the networks is free of charge.

 We offer an optional Layer 3 firewall that is positioned just before the network interface connecting the Cloud Servers to the internet.
-The firewall rules are only applied to public network traffic, Utility and SDN private networks are excluded from it.
+The firewall rules can be applied to the Public and Utility network traffic, SDN private networks are excluded.

 The firewall is stateless and does not keep track of connections.
 Users are required to configure rules to allow both incoming and outgoing traffic.

-The firewall is configured per-server basis and priced at $4.03 per month.
+The firewall is configured per-server basis and included in every monthly plan price.

 The outbound SMTP port 25 is closed by default on all new accounts to prevent accidental open relays and misuse.
 The blocked port shows up on the UpCloud firewall of the Cloud Server at the user’s control panel and cannot be changed directly.

 Users can request the port to be unlocked by contacting our support team.